At Heritage Treatment Foundation we use the Holistic approach to cannabis addiction recovery.

 THC: Active ingredient in cannabis.
 Pure, synthetic THC is seldom available on the street.
 What is sold as THC is almost always PCP or LSD.

-Effects of smoking are felt within a few minutes and last two to four hours.
-Effects from ingestion (e.g., eaten in baked or cooked foods) appear more gradually and last longer, and the person may feel dull and sluggish for some time afterwards.
-The person feels calm, relaxed, talkative and sometimes drowsy.
-Concentration and short-term memory are markedly impaired, and sensory perception seems enhanced, colours are brighter, sounds are more distinct, and the sense of time and space is distorted.
+The effects of smoking are felt within a few minutes and last two to four hours.
+Effects from ingestion (e.g., eaten in baked or cooked foods) appear more gradually and last longer, and the person may feel dull and sluggish for some time afterward.
+The person feels calm, relaxed, talkative, and sometimes drowsy.
+Concentration and short-term memory are markedly impaired, sensory perception seems enhanced, colours are brighter, sounds are more distinct, and the sense of time and space is distorted.
 Appetite increases, especially for sweats.
-Some people withdraw, or experience fearfulness, anxiety, depression; a few experience panic, terror or paranoia, particularly with larger doses.
+Some people withdraw, or experience fearfulness, anxiety, and depression; a few experience panic, terror, or paranoia, particularly with larger doses.
 Some experience hallucinations with larger doses and symptoms worsen in persons with psychiatric disorders, particularly schizophrenia.

 Signs of chronic, heavy use may include decreased motivation and interest, as well as difficulties with memory and concentration.
 These problems tend to clear when regular use stops.
 However, there is increasing research evidence of lasting harmful effects on mental function in some people.
 The respiratory system is damaged by smoking; a single joint of marijuana yields much more tar than a strong cigarette.
 Tar in cannabis smoke contains higher amounts of cancer-producing agents than tar in tobacco smoke.
 Studies suggest that developmental delays may occur in children whose mothers used drugs heavily during pregnancy.